 You acquire key interdisciplinary skills in management and engineering, enhance your leadership and research expertise, and strengthen your personal and social skill set.

 You can choose from the following areas:

 ...studies in business informatics are rooted in Linz and combining engineering studies with subject areas in business as well as core skills in computer science at JKU is unique in Austria?

 Information Engineering & Management

-Program graduates understand the role of electronic and web-based services in commercial, industrial and private environments.
-They will be able to assess, implement and apply solutions to develop, operate and manage electronic services according to the various tasks, and understand technical and organizational fundamentals, business models, application areas, standards and representative web-based services in the field of service engineering.
+- In the area of Service Engineering, you learn to understand the role electronic and web-based services play in commercial, industrial and personal environments; assess, implement and apply solution-oriented approaches to support development, operate and manage electronic services; learn about principles of engineering and organization, business models, application areas, standards and representative web-based services in the field of service engineering.